 Recently Akamai has determined that 47% of users expect a page to load within 2 seconds or less.
 40% of them leave a website if it takes more than 3 seconds to load.
 According to a report of Tagman, just one-second delay in page-loading speed results in losing 7% revenues.
 Additionally, a slow webpage drastically reduces the page views by 11% and 15% in customer satisfaction.

 If you have an online business or commerce shop online, the significance of a faster website can’t be described in a few words.
 Think like a visitor for a while.
 You have come online to buy a T-Shirt.
 You are trying to visit an eCommerce website, but it’s taking too long to respond.
 What will you do?

 Wait there until the page fully loads?
 How long will you wait?
 3 seconds, 5 seconds, or 10 seconds?
 You will surely be extremely annoyed and leave the page.
-Same things happen when a user visits your slow website.
+The same things happen when a user visits your slow website.
 Having a slower website you are not only getting negative impacts in search engine rankings but also your business is going down constantly.
-Thankfully, WordPress users are in a safe zone from the beginning as they don’t need to be tech savvy to do the improvement task their own.
+Thankfully, WordPress users are in a safe zone from the beginning as they don’t need to be tech-savvy to do the improvement task their own.

 How To Check Your Webpage Loading Speed?